What is in-house financing or 'Buy Here Pay Here' Dealerships?

-In house financing means the auto dealership is going to personally lend the money for you to purchase the vehicle.
+In house financing, also known as Buy Here Pay Here Dealerships, means that the auto dealership is going to personally lend the money for you to purchase the vehicle.
+This opens up approval opportunities for more Canadians who would otherwise have been turned down.
 Many Canadians have misconceptions on who they borrow money from when they purchase a vehicle at a dealership.
 We will walk you through the two most common types of auto finance situations.

 Non In House Financing